kcui1995/pyPCET/README.md

 k_tot = system.get_total_rate_constant()
 percentage_contribution = kuv/k_tot
 ```

-### Probing Nonadiabaticity
+### III.
+Probing Nonadiabaticity
-The methods coded in the `pyPCET` module is only applicable for PCET reactions that are both vibronically and electronically nonadiabatic.
-The module `kappa_coupling` in `nonadiabaticity.py` contains methods to probe the nonadiabaticity of a PCET reaction.
+The rate constant expression coded in the `pyPCET` module is only applicable for PCET reactions that are both vibronically and electronically nonadiabatic.
+The module `kappa_coupling` contains methods to probe the nonadiabaticity of a PCET reaction.

 #### Required Quantities
 To start an analysis, we need the following quantities: